yash-tatvic/amplitude-dev-center/docs/data/destination-cohort-overview.md

 - Some destinations support data centers outside of the US.
 For more info, refer to the documentation for the specific destination you want to use.
 - Hourly sync cohorts have a maximum of 1 million users.
 - Daily sync cohorts have a maximum of 10 million users.
+- If you archive an existing cohort sync, the next sync will fail and the scheduled sync will be disabled.

 Note that individual destinations may have their own specific considerations, so be sure to read their documentation thoroughly.